 Once you have selected the server(s) you want to patch, click Apply Patch & Reboot (or Apply Patch if no reboot is required).

-This will open a new confirmation modal where you can verify the number of servers you want to apply the patch to, then click Apply Patch to confirm or Cancel to go back.
+This will open a confirmation modal where you can verify the number of servers selected, then click Apply Patch to confirm or Cancel to go back.

 The summary counters will update as servers move through the following statuses: